paullizer/AzureOpenAI-with-APIM/README.md

 ## Tying it All together

-Now you have your APIM deployed and managing your Azure Open AI API, the following examples will show you how to query and interact.
+Read through the following steps to setup interacting with APIM and how to use consoles or .net to programatically interact with Azure Open AI via APIM.

 ### Get your Azure Open AI Model Name